mnielsen/finding_scenius/finding_scenius.md

 less scenius is involved.
 Once an idea has appeared on ted.com, it's no longer at the edge, it's moving toward the middle.

-Some people have amazing scenius radar.
+**Scenius radar:** Some people have amazing scenius radar.
 Consider Stewart Brand.
 Here's a list of fields, institutions and people he identified _before_ they became famous: Doug Engelbart, LSD, ecology, the Grateful Dead, Xerox PARC, Paul Ehrlich, the hippy movement.
 That list could be continued almost _ad infinitum_; over the last fifty years if you wanted to know "What's interesting?" then you could do a lot worse than answer "Whatever Stewart Brand is paying attention to